AI @ Cigna

 2021 Q3

-Continued emphasis on using data and AI to improve patient outcomes, focusing on augmenting care without changing diagnoses.
+Cigna highlighted the use of data analytics and AI to help improve patient outcomes, focusing on changing healthcare results beyond diagnosis.

 2021 Q2: no updates